 Mavis Averill and Huiy Tang, Boyle Street Education Centre

-Sexual Orientation and Gender Identity in Canadian Schools, with Dr. Kristopher Wells, University of Alberta, Marni Panas, Marni Panas Consulting, Michael Hauptman, Elk Island Catholic Schools, and; Bryan Evans and Marlene Hanson, Edmonton Public School Board
+Supporting LGTBQ Students, Their Families, and Staff, with Dr. Kristopher Wells, University of Alberta, Marni Panas, Marni Panas Consulting, and Michael Hauptman, Elk Island Catholic Schools

 For further information, please contact Education Manager, School and Community